 The following gives a point-form overview of the history of Traditional Medicine.
 It is intended to be brief and to allow people to see what was happening in different systems at a given time.
+Some of the sources for the information given are older sources and therefore certain dates or other information may be incorrect or outdated.
 Some of the information, especially regarding early sources may not be verified as some of it is the opinion of individual researchers.
+The dates and origins of a number of ancient texts are still disputed today.
 However, it serves to show a broad picture of what was happening in various systems at various times.

 - 2900 BCE; earliest recorded Egyptian Medical texts

-- Sheng Nong; Mythical Chinese physicians said to have lived 2800BCE.
-A herbal attributed to him Sheng Nong Pen Cao (see below) is believed to have been written around 200AD being a compilation of Oral teachings.
+- Sheng Nong; Mythical Chinese physician said to have lived 2800BCE.
+An herbal attributed to him, the Sheng Nong Pen Cao (see below) is believed to have been written around 200AD being a compilation of earlier Oral teachings.

 - 2700 BCE; Merit-Ptah; Chief Physician in Ancient Egypt; first recorded Female Physician.

 - 2670 BCE; Hesira; Chief of Dentists and Physicians (Egypt)